pheiduck/auto-commit/README.md

 # Known Issues:

 - Not a real auto-commit
-- Symlink will be not set at the first time
 - if section is not done "disaster-condition" is not defined

 # Workarounds: